Loading...

 This live and interactive session will cover the following:

-- Tribe v Elborne Mitchell LLP - Decision making in partnerships and LLPs, just how far will Braganza duties be applied in partnerships?
-The recent law in this fast evolving area.
+• Tesco Stores Ltd v Union of Shop, Distributive and Allied Worker and Others, Tribe v Elborne Mitchell LLP, HFFX LLP and Others v HMRC: decision making in partnerships and LLPs, just how far will Braganza duties be applied in partnerships?
+The recent law in this fast-evolving area.

-- Moody v the Estate of the Late Norman Jones and Others [2021] EWHC 3443 (Ch) - When is a breach of a partnership agreement “grave” or “persistent” in the context of a clause allowing dissolution for cause?
+• Moody v the Estate of the Late Norman Jones and Others: when is a breach of a partnership agreement ‘grave’ or ‘persistent’ in the context of a clause allowing dissolution for cause?
 How will the Courts approach the valuation of partnership shares and assets on a general dissolution and the exercise of an option to purchase another partner’s share?
 Plus, more analysis of how far the Courts will imply a term requiring a partner accused of misconduct to be given a chance to answer the allegations.

-- Complete Care Services (Rossendale) Ltd v Godwin [2023] EWHC 3139 (Ch) - the impact of additional factual grounds for potential expulsion and whether they can be relied upon in support of the expulsion?
+• Complete Care Services (Rossendale) Ltd v Godwin: the impact of additional factual grounds for potential expulsion and whether they can be relied upon in support of the expulsion?

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.